Nesvilab/FragPipe/docs/tutorial_setup_fragpipe.md

 FragPipe can be downloaded [here](https://github.com/Nesvilab/FragPipe/releases).
 Follow the instructions on that same Releases page to launch the program.
 When FragPipe launches, the first tab in the window ('Config') will be used to configure the program.

 <br>
-#### Install Visual C++ Redistributable for Visual Studio 2017
+#### Install Visual C++ Redistributable
-Bruker's native library needs [Visual C++ Redistributable for Visual Studio 2017](https://aka.ms/vs/16/release/VC_redist.x64.exe) in Windows.
-If you see an error that the Bruker native library cannot be found, please try to install the Visual C++ redistibutable.
+Bruker .d reader and DIA-NN need [Visual C++ Redistributable](https://aka.ms/vs/16/release/VC_redist.x64.exe) in Windows.
+If you see an error related to timsTOF data or DIA-NN, please try to install the Visual C++ redistibutable.

 <br>
 #### Install Mono (required for Thermo .raw file reading on Linux)